+Further acceleration has happened in the past few years.
 The Global concerns about corporate social performance disclosure have received an additional edge by the awful events.
 The collapse of Enron, WorldCom, and their auditor Arthur Andersen, was due to dubious accounting practices, which raised the level of scrutiny of high percentage firms, as well as their auditors.
-Over the last few decades, there has been a significant growth in the investment in Corporate Social Performance Disclosure (CSPD) both at national and international levels.
-The significant growth in CSPD is caused by the negative impact of business performance on the health, cultural norms, economic activities and social life of the society within which they operate.
-Consequently, there have been a severe public responses, particularly from the human rights agencies, social investors and customers demanding organizations mainly Multinational Companies (MNCs) to control and prevent the adverse influence of their activities on the environment (Zubair, 2014)
+Over the last few decades, there has been a significant growth in the investment in corporate Social performance disclosure (CSPD both at national and international levels.
+This as the result of the negative impact of business performance on the health, cultural norms, economic activities and social life of the society within which they operate.
+Consequently, there have been a severe public responses, particularly from the human rights agencies, social investors and customers demanding organizations mainly multinational companies (MNCs) to control and prevent the adverse influence of their activities on the environment (Zubair, 2014)

 A corporation operating within any societal environment should have mutual and positive relationship with the society.
 Harmony, total happiness and general economic progress are the usual products of this relationship.
-These products can only be achieved and maintained in the long run if the company discharges its social responsibility adequately as a positive gesture in the exchange of societal resources utilized, nuisance created, or damages caused.
-However, failure to discharge this societal responsibility correctly and appropriately may evoke negative consequences such as frustrating and costly weak suit, emergence of militant groups, and other negative responses from the society which may take the form of refusal to patronize the company's products, vandalization of company's assets, and refusal to invest in the company (Robert, 2002; Yao, Wang & Song 2011).
+These products can only be achieved and maintained in the long run if the company discharges its social responsibility adequately as a positive gesture in exchange of societal resources utilized, nuisance created, or damages caused.
+However, failure to discharge this societal responsibility correctly and appropriately may evoke negative consequences such as frustrating and costly weak suit, emergence of militant groups, and other negative responses from the society which may take the form of refusal to patronize the company's products, vandalization of company's assets, refusal to invest in the company etc (Robert, 2002; Yao, Wang & Song 2011).

-The study outlined three objectives that need to be achieved.
-The first objective is to investigate the significant effect between profitability and Corporate Social Performance (CSP) in Nigerian food and beverages and petroleum marketing industry.
-The second objective of this study is to examine the significant effect between Corporate Tax (CT) and CSPD in Nigerian food and beverages and petroleum marketing industry.
-The final objective is to investigate the significant effect between firm size and CSP in Nigerian food and beverages and petroleum marketing industry.
+The objectives of this study are three.
+The first objective is to investigate the significant effect between profitability and corporate social performance (CSP) in Nigerian Food and Beverages and petroleum marketing industry.
+The second objective of this study to examine the significant effect between corporate tax and CSPD in Nigerian Food and Beverages and petroleum marketing industry.
+The final objective is to investigate the significant effect between firm size and CSP in Nigerian Food and Beverages and petroleum marketing industry.

 Some studies have been conducted on corporate social performance in Nigeria, most of which are well documented in the literature of accounting and finance.
-These studies include that of Ilaboya and Omoye (2013) who used data obtained from listed firms in Nigerian Stock Exchange (NSE) to examine the relationship between corporate financial performance and Corporate Social Responsibility

-(CSR).
-Farouk and Hassan (2013) used data obtained from 21 bank list in NSE from 2005-2011, and examine the determinant of CSR in the Nigerian listed deposit banks.
-From the above literature, the evaluation of the effect of profitability, firm size corporate tax on CSPD is considered essential given limited research on this topical issue in Nigeria.
-This study is therefore; aimed at filling this gap by investigating the effect between profitability, firm size corporate tax and CSP of listed marketing petroleum and food and beverages industry in Nigeria.
+These studies include that of Ilaboya and Omoye (2013) who used data obtained from listed firms in Nigerian Stock Exchange (NSE) to examine the relationship between corporate financial performance and Corporate Social Responsibility (CSR).
+Farouk and Hassan (2013) used data obtained from 21 bank list in NSE from 2005- 2011, and examine the determinant of CSR in the Nigerian listed deposit banks.
+From the above literature, the evaluation of the effect of Profitability, firm size corporate tax on CSPD is considered essential given limited research on this topical issue in Nigeria.
+This study is therefore; aimed at filling this gap by investigating the effect between Profitability, firm size corporate tax and CSP of listed marketing petroleum and food Beverages industry in Nigeria.
 The study restricted to Nigerian quoted companies in the food and beverages and petroleum marketing sector.
-The time frame covered in this study is about 10-year period (i.e. 2006 -2015) using their annual report and accounts.
-This research would thereby enrich the existing literature as it provides empirical evidence in the context of Nigeria marketing petroleum and food and beverages industry.
+The time frame be covered by the study are Ten-year period (i.e. 2006 -2015) using their annual report and accounts.
+This research would thereby enrich the existing literature as it provides empirical evidence in the context of Nigeria marketing petroleum and food and Beverages industry.